U.N. worried about health of hunger-striking Palestinian detainees

-UNITED NATIONS, June 6 (Reuters) - U.N.
+UNITED NATIONS (Reuters) - U.N.
 Secretary-General Ban Ki-moon voiced concerns on Friday about the worsening health of Palestinian hunger strikers in Israeli detention and demanded that they either be formally charged or released immediately.

 Several dozen Palestinians on hunger strike, protesting Israel’s use of administrative detention to keep them behind bars, have been taken to hospital.